 (7) The grant date fair value of the equity awards awarded on January 18, 2011 is determined based on a per-Share amount of \$55.14, which was the closing price of the Shares on the NYSE on that date.
 The grant date fair value of the equity awards awarded on March 30, 2010 is determined based on a per-Share amount of \$55.91, which was the closing price of the Shares on the NYSE on that date.
 Fair values are computed in accordance with the stock-based compensation accounting rules, and exclude the effect of any estimated forfeitures of the performance shares or restricted stock.
 The grant date fair values of the performance share awards included in such amounts are based on the probable outcome of those awards on the date of grant, and based on the closing price of a Share on the date the award was made, discounted for the expected dividend yield for such Shares during the vesting period.
 For the performance shares granted on March 30, 2010, a discounted per-Share value of \$52.11 was used.
+For performance shares granted on January 18, 2011 with a performance cycle ending January 31, 2013, a discounted per-Share value of \$51.09 was used.
 For performance shares granted on January 18, 2011 with a performance cycle ending January 31, 2013, a discounted per-Share value of \$52.39 was used.
-For performance shares granted on January 18, 2011 with a performance shares granted on January 18, 2011 with a performance shares granted on January 18, 2011 with a performance shares granted on January 18, 2011 with a performance shares granted on January 18, 2011 with a performance shares granted on January 18, 2011 with a performance shares granted on January 18, 2011 with a performance shares granted on January 18, 2011 with a performance shares granted on January 31, 2012, a discounted per-Share value of \$53.81 was used.
+For performance shares granted on January 18, 2011 with a performance cycle ending January 31, 2013, a discounted per-Share value of \$52.39 was used.
+For performance shares granted on January 18, 2011 with a performance cycle ending January 31, 2013, a discounted per-Share value of \$52.39 was used.
+For performance shares granted on January 18, 2011 with a performance cycle ending January 31, 2013, a discounted per-Share value of \$53.81 was used.